apache/pekko-persistence-r2dbc/docs/src/main/paradox/migration.md

 # Migration tool

-There is a migration tool that is useful if you would like to migrate from another Akka Persistence plugin to the R2DBC plugin.
-It has been tested with Akka Persistence JDBC as source plugin, but it should work with any plugin that has support for `CurrentPersistenceIdsQuery` and `CurrentEventsByPersistenceIdQuery`.
+There is a migration tool that is useful if you would like to migrate from another Pekko Persistence plugin to the R2DBC plugin.
+It has been tested with Pekko Persistence JDBC as source plugin, but it should work with any plugin that has support for `CurrentPersistenceIdsQuery` and `CurrentEventsByPersistenceIdQuery`.

 The migration tool can be run while the source system is still active, and it can be run multiple times with